karatelb5/rl_snake/README.md

 ```
 ###  Reward Shaping

-After experiments and neural network training, the most effective features were identified:
+After experiments and training, the most effective features were identified:

 - +20 for eating an apple
 - -25 for death